 In the cryptocurrency space many tokens peg their monetary value to the US dollar for example, Tether, DAI or USDC.
-These are known as stablecoins and are some of the most widely used tokens on the Ethereum network by market capitalisation.
+These are known as stablecoins and are some of the most widely used tokens on the Ethereum network by market capitalization.
 Float Protocol asks the question, why is this the case?
-Why should an ecosystem which prides itself on open, permissionless, borderless, censorship resistant and decentralised systems use base currencies that are pegged to a single state’s fiat currency and monetary policy?
-Float Protocol is building the decentralised monetary system of the future and at the heart of it is the FLOAT token.
+Why should an ecosystem which prides itself on open, permissionless, borderless, censorship resistant and decentralized systems use base currencies that are pegged to a single state’s fiat currency and monetary policy?
+Float Protocol is building the decentralized monetary system of the future and at the heart of it is the FLOAT token.
 Float is not designed to hold its value to $1.00 USD but instead it is designed to float and change value over time like most major fiat currencies.

 The price of FLOAT is supported by a basket of cryptocurrencies which represent the cryptocurrency economy.
-The price of FLOAT is stabilised through frequent Dutch auctions, where the Protocol sells and mints, or purchases and burns FLOAT tokens to meet market demand.
+The price of FLOAT is stabilized through frequent Dutch auctions, where the Protocol sells and mints, or purchases and burns FLOAT tokens to meet market demand.

 Dutch Auctions work on a price curve, starting from a high price and moving down to a floor price.
 For us the high price is the average market price for the last period, and the floor price is the “target price”, the value of FLOAT that the algorithmic monetary policy aims for.

 “One of the main challenges is communicating how these auctions will operate in different market conditions.
 When does the Protocol sell FLOAT, when does it purchase FLOAT and how much FLOAT?”, says John L, Lead Researcher and Co-founder at Float Protocol.